harmonoid/harmonoid/index.md

 The app is meant to be used in such a way, that you download your favorite music offline & listen it whenever without internet connection.

-**📱 Android users can download pre-compiled APK here: [Download](https://github.com/alexmercerind/harmonoid/releases/download/v0.0.2%2B2/harmonoid-v0.0.2+2-pre-release.apk) (Changelog: [v0.0.2+2-pre-release](https://github.com/alexmercerind/harmonoid/releases/tag/v0.0.2%2B2))**

 ##### Please consider ⭐ starring the repository, if you are enjoying the app.
 You can join [Gitter](https://gitter.im/harmonoid/community) for feedback.
-NOTE: You might see a dialog "Your phone and personal data are more vulnerable to attack by unknown apps." when installing this app.
-But let me tell you that, this app is safe as you are seeing the code in this repository & secondly the app will not ask for any of your device permissions at all (not even storage).
-So, you are safe.
-Still, it is your choice.

 ## 💎 The Experience You Always Wanted